rbalicki2/chameleon/README.md

-# Chameleon JS
+# Chameleon

-> Separate your business logic from your styling.
+> Never mix business logic and styles again!

-## What is Chameleon JS?
+## What is Chameleon?

-Chameleon JS is a library that allows you write components that take on different styles depending on where they are in your app.
+Chameleon is a library that allows you write components that take on different styles depending on where they are in your app.
 For example, a `Header` component might render at 40px by default, or at 35px within a panel.
 It might be colored blue by default, or yellow in night mode.

-The goal of Chameleon JS is to allow you to completely separate styles from business logic: *never worry about styles again!*
+The goal of Chameleon is to allow you to completely separate styles from business logic: *never worry about styles again!*

-## Quick overview of how to use Chameleon JS
+## Quick overview of how to use Chameleon

-In this quick overview, we'll use Chameleon JS to make `Section` and `Header` components.
+In this quick overview, we'll use Chameleon to make `Section` and `Header` components.
 By default, a `Header` component will render at 40px.
 However, within a `Section`, it ·will render at 35px.
 Within two nested sections, it will render at 30px, and so on.

 * **Step 1**: Create your `UpdateContext` and `ContextProvider` components.
 To do this, you need to write a reducer.
 This package comes with several, out-of-the-box reducers for you to use.
 However, we're going to make our own: